henley-regatta/pwrdash/README.md

   - `SVRPORT` is the port the micro-server will listen on.
 If you're running a firewall, pick a port that'll make it out so your client can get to it.
 And make the values match on the client config too...
   - `TIMEZONE` turns out to be important mostly for the Influx queries; it's probably best to make this match the TZ of your _Client_ system so that the start-of-day calculations work out correctly...
   - `INFLUXSVR`, `INFLUXPORT`, `INFLUXUSER`, `INFLUXPASS` and `INFLUXDB` all control connectivity from the Server app to the InfluxDB instance.
 This _probably_ won't work on InfluxDB 2.x I'm afraid...
+  - `CHEAPSTART`/`CHEAPEND` and `PEAKSTART`/`PEAKEND` represent the blocks of time for "Cheap rate" and "Peak rates" with all other times being "Standard"
-  - `IMPUNITCOST`, `EXPUNITCOST` and `STANDINGCHRG` represent the current electricity costs used to work out the costs.
+  - `STDIMPCOST`/`PEAKIMPCOST`/`CHEAPIMPCOST`, `STDEXPCOST`/`PEAKEXPCOST`/`CHEAPEXPCOST` and `STANDINGCHRG` represent the  electricity costs used to work out the costs.
 Substitute your own values but you'll probably want to do a quick search-and-replace for the "£" symbol in the code if you're not based in the UK...

 ## Test Programs
 I found I needed to build a couple of test programs to verify functionality as I went.
 I include them because you may find them helpful too